doc-gpt/doc-gpt/README.md

 - Stream version of this methods are still to be done

 > Note: If you use a static api key, it's better to use an environment variable.

+For a simple example on a React app, see `App.tsx` from `/packages/examples` folder

 #### Basic usage example: